Get

 Even if you cannot figure out why your pooch is stealing your blanket, there are still a few things you can do to curb the behavior.
 First, try getting your dog a blanket of its own.
 Maybe they get chilly at night and just need extra comfort.
 If that doesn’t work, spend more time exercising and playing with your dog each day.

 The extra attention and activity might make them forget all about stealing your favorite blanket.
-If all else fails, consider scheduling a consultation appointment with your veterinarian.
+If all else fails, consider scheduling a consultation appointment with a veterinarian.
 They may be able to identify a health reason for your dog’s blanket-stealing behavior and help you correct the problem.

 Conclusion